celynw/baxter-vr-unity/README.md

 ## Important Notes (probably worth reading)

-- If something isn't working, troubleshooting steps are:
+- If something isn't working:
+  - Restart roslaunch on baxterpc
+- Still not working?
   - Stop Unity game (cmd will close as well)
   - Restart roslaunch on baxterpc
   - Then re-play Unity